Fake Shark: Afterglow (2023–2024)

 Over the next year, Fake Shark would incrementally release a series of singles leading up to their next album throughout 2023, with the first being, "Paranoid", released on September 23, 2022.
 "Paranoid" would soon be followed up by "Save Me" on February 17, which would chart to #3 on Breaking Alt (Alternative Specialty), "Bummer Summer" on July 22, and last single " Exactly What I Thought You Were" on September 29, 2023, which would reach 1# on Canadian Alternative Radio.
 All the singles would receive considerable airplay on Canadian radio with spins by terrestrial stations, such as; The Verge SXM, Sonic 104.9, 102.1 The Edge, The Zone @ 91-3, X92.9 Calgary, and X100.7 Red Deer.

 Fake Shark would also be featured in the horror film, Festival of the Living Dead released April 5, 2024, exclusively through Tubi, directed by The Soska Sisters.

 On December 11, 2023, Fake Shark announced their third studio album, Afterglow which arrived on January 12, 2024, via Light Organ and Warner Music.
 Release of the album was immediately followed by a Canadian 2024 Winter Tour as direct support for Light Organ label mates, Hotel Mira in support of their second studio album "I Am Not Myself".

-Upcoming fourth studio album (2025–present)
+Rhythm Prism (2025–present)

-On January 13, 2025, Fake Shark announced a new single, "Bang Bang Bang" scheduled to be released February 7, 2025, via Light Organ.
-Touring member, Erryk Novak would officially join the group (following the departure of longtime bassist, Dallas in 2024.)
+On January 13, 2025, Fake Shark announced a new single, "Bang Bang Bang" which was released on February 7, 2025, via Light Organ.
+Around this time, touring member, Erryk Novak would officially join the group (following the departure of longtime bassist, Dallas in 2024.)
+A few months later, the group released the follow-up single, "I'm With Stupid" featuring Pat Gillett of Down With Webster on April 4, 2025.
+Shortly thereafter, Fake Shark embarked on a co-headlining East Coast North American tour with American alternative rock/jazz band, "Johnny Manchild and the Poor Bästards" during the spring of 2025.

+On July 10, 2025, the band would release a third single, "Monster", coinciding with their appearance at the Calgary Stampede, where they served as the opening act for Marianas Trench at National Saloon on the same day.
+"Monster" would go on to chart at #1 on Breaking Alt upon its debut to Canadian alternative radio.
+December 1, 2025, Fake Shark announced their fourth studio album, Rhythm Prism which released on January 16, 2026, via Light Organ and Warner Music.
+The album was preceded by remaining single, "Tired of You" featuring Fionn, on September 12, 2025.